suixinsuo/olympus-protocol/docs/GettingStarted.md

     );
 ```

-When calling a function from test cases to solidity, we need to add the same name of arguments than required, plus we have and extra argument to allow to customize the call.
-Invest in ded requires 0 arguments plus the customization:
+When calling a function from test cases to solidity, we need to add the same number of arguments as required, plus we have an extra argument to allow to customize the transaction.
+Invest requires 0 arguments plus the customization:

  > {from: address, value: valueInWei}

 If from is not set, will be called by default from accounts[0], which in our test is the account that has created all components and derivatives.

 Value serves us to set the ETH that the function will accept.
-Only payable function require value to have `a value` and the rest non payable will revert if value parameter is used.
+Only payable functions require the value field to have `a value`.
+Non-payable functions will revert if value parameter is used.

-Now our test is covering the main features of
-our customized derivative.
-As a homewokr, you
-can also verify that initialize with `MAX_INVESTORS` to zero will revert.
-As you can't initialize twice, you shall test it before the succesfull initialization.
+Now our test is covering the main features of our customized derivative.
+As homework, you can also verify that initialize with `MAX_INVESTORS` to zero will revert.
+As you can't initialize twice, you need to test it before the successful initialization.

 Troublesome:
 > TypeError: msg.replace is not a function